nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-The module does not exist.
+The module that is suppose to contain the lecture does not exist.
   - 1a1.
 Le Tracker shows an error message.

     Use case ends.

 - 1b.
-The lecture does not exist.
+The lecture to add the video to does not exist.
   - 1b1.
 Le Tracker shows an error message.

     Use case ends.